-Frozen Songwriter Kristen Anderson Lopez Dishes On Her Early Career Struggles
+‘Frozen’ and ‘Coco’ Songwriter Kristen Anderson-Lopez Dishes on Her Early Career Struggles

-While hard work and tenacity have helped her to achieve professional success, the Frozen songwriter’s incredible modesty and selflessness trace roots to her early-life financial struggles.
+While hard work and tenacity have helped her to achieve professional success, the Coco songwriter’s incredible modesty and selflessness trace roots to her early-life financial and career struggles.

-There were days and months in her life when she earned just $7.50 an hour and could not even afford tampons.
+Before her journey with Frozen, Anderson-Lopez worked several temporary jobs for years while pursuing her dream as a lyricist.
+There were days and months in her life when she earned just $7.50 an hour and couldn’t even afford tampons.
 But she coped.
 She also picked up some compelling money lessons on the way.

-In a candid interview with CentSai, Kristen Anderson-Lopez tells her story.
+In a candid interview with CentSai, Anderson-Lopez tells her story.

 Doria Lavagnino of CentSai: What was your relationship with money growing up?